balihoo/balihoo-blip-sdk-net/README.md

 - view: Optionally specify the view returned.
 Defaults to "full".
 - pageSize: Optionally specify the number of results to include in each page of results.
 - pageNumber: Optionally specify the page index to return.
+- sortColumn: Optionally sort results by "name" or "locationKey".
+Defaults to "locationKey".
+- sortDirection: Optionally specify sorting "asc" or "desc".
+Defaults to "asc".

 #### Example
 ```csharp